 The bond that spray foam insulation forms can increase a building’s resistance to wind uplift.
 During periods of high wind, a building with a spray foam roof generally experiences less damage than a building without SPF.
 One prominent spray foam technical consultant notes that “when added to the inside of a structure, spray foam ‘glues’ the whole building together, enhancing overall wind and pressurization resistance.
 SPF insulation adds strength and resilience.
 The Federal Emergency Management Agency (FEMA) has classified SPF insulation as highly resistant to floodwater damage, saying, “These materials can survive wetting and drying and may be successfully cleaned after a flood to render them free of most harmful pollutants.”

-Spray Foam and the Indoor Environment SPF can make your home or building more comfortable in many ways.
+Spray Foam and the Indoor Environment SPF can make your home or build more comfortable in many ways.
 Spray foam helps minimize airborne sound transmission.
-As professional, spray foam insulation contractors we’ll seal a building’s air leaks prevents drafts, creating a more comfortable indoor environment and providing better indoor temperature control.
+As professional, spray foam insulation contractors we’ll seal a building’s air leaks to prevent drafts, creating a more comfortable indoor environment, and providing better indoor temperature control.
 Closed-cell spray foam acts as a barrier to water and vapor, helping to prevent condensation and water intrusion.
-Sealing gaps with spray foam can provide a barrier against pollen, dust and insects, which can be especially helpful in households with allergy sufferers.
-Proudly serving the Maryville and Knoxville, TN areas.
+Sealing gaps with spray foam can provide a barrier against pollen, dust, and insects, which can be especially helpful in households with allergy sufferers.

 What is Spray Foam?